 My heart was pounding.
 “Go!
 You’re gonna be fine!” my parents yelled at the side of the pool.
 I sat at the top of the slide hesitating, thinking as much as my 4-year-old brain could.
 What if they’re wrong?
 What if I slide into the pool and sink?
 What if this innertube around my waist doesn’t help me float?
 What if I drown?
 Terrified, I just sat there looking at them, paralyzed.
-Other people were shouting now trying to encourage me.
+Other people were shouting now, trying to encourage me.
 My dad got in the pool and began to tread water right near the end of the slide.
 “I’m right here,” he assured.
 That’s all I needed.
-Still scared, I pushed off, flew down and into the water where the innertube held me.
+Still scared, I pushed off and flew down and into the water, where the innertube held me.
 That wasn’t bad at all.
 Why did I hesitate?

 I’ll never forget that experience.
 My parents helped me conquer a childhood fear.
 My trust in them grew.
 I didn’t question them as much after that day.
 When they told me to go, I was much quicker to leap.
 I knew they weren’t going to put me in a bad position.
 We want to develop that type of trust with our kids, and a great way to do it is by helping them overcome their fears.
 Here are the 9 most common childhood fears explained and how best to handle them.